JourneyJ012/yaRSSa/readme.md

 - Get specific items from RSS feeds (image, url, etc)
 - allow removal of feeds from the site
 - duplication check whilst adding

-## Todo (closely ordered to when it comes out)

-- auto-update functionality
-- mark items as read
-- fix the end of the last feed and the start of the first feed from showing up with 1 less `<br>`
-- fix Apostrophe's appearing as `â€™s`
-- make specific errors for every problem
-- plugins
-- flaresolverr support (further future)

 ## Known Problems